Podkosa/moni/README.md

 - More alert handlers
 - More server checkers
 - More slash commands and REST options
-- Customisable checker (get response from server, parse it in some way, figure out the status)
+- Customizable checker (get response from server, parse it in some way, figure out the status)
-- Optional mutiprocessing, when there will be more checkers
+- Optional multiprocessing, when there will be more checkers
 - Tests